You’ve got a friend in Costa Rica!

 Here is a wonderful testimonial from a client, Clint West:

 During my seven-week stay in Puerto Viejo, I used Lisa Valencia’s personal guide service in several ways that proved critical to my successful trip.
-Although I had researched Costa Rica for several years, I realized shortly before my departure that I did not have sufficient local knowledge of Puerto Viejo to choose my long-term lodging without the risk of losing money or exposing myself to unsafe or uncomfortable conditions.
-Instead of spending money for a Puerto Viejo hotel for one week to search for my lodging, I asked Lisa to help.
-Within a short time, she secured a wonderful bungalow in a safe location that was surrounded by nature and caring people for a long-term rate of only $20 per night.
+I realized before my departure that I did not have sufficient local knowledge of Puerto Viejo to choose my long-term lodging without risk.
+I asked Lisa to help.
+She secured a wonderful bungalow, safe and surrounded by nature.
 I needed to purchase a cellphone upon arrival.
-I hired Lisa to pick me up at the airport and to take me to an Alajuela hotel, to help me purchase the SIM, for the phone, on the following day, and to transport me to Puerto Viejo.
-Her knowledge of Spanish and of finding businesses in Alajuela proved critical to my purchase of the phone that allowed my family to call me easily during my trip.
-I also used Lisa shortly after my arrival in Puerto Viejo for two short orientation tours.
-Following these formal tours, Lisa continued to help me informally by introducing me to people that she thought I would like, suggesting activities, and helping when I was sick for two days.
+I hired Lisa to pick me up at the airport, to help me purchase the phone and to transport me to Puerto Viejo.
+Her knowledge of Spanish and of the area proved critical to my communication with my family.
+I also used Lisa after my arrival in Puerto Viejo for two short orientation tours.
+Afterward Lisa continued to help me by introducing me to people that she thought I would like, suggesting activities, and helping when I was sick.
 After I injured my foot near the end of my trip, I hired Lisa to take me back to San Jose for my return airline flight to the US.
 Lisa was always exceptionally professional, and her personal knowledge and caring nature improved the quality of my trip immeasurably.

 You can contact Clint at: firstname.lastname@example.org

 Based on information gleaned from her website, I recently hired Lisa to find me a rental home in Puerto Viejo.
-I was having no luck using Craigslist or the newspaper classifieds, but Lisa came through with flying colors!
+Lisa came through with flying colors!
 I explained what my wants were in moving to a new town.
 I wanted to be close to the beach and shops, in a safe and peaceful neighborhood – all for $500 a month.
 By knowing so many people in Puerto Viejo, Lisa was able to find a property that had not been listed yet .
 In just a few days , I went from having no prospects, to moving into the perfect place.
 Thanks Lisa for a job well done!
-You can contact Janet at firstname.lastname@example.org
+You can contact Janet at email@example.com

 I took Eric to the waterfall.
 His picture says it all!
 Eric from South Carolina said:” On Wednesday, May 12 you guided me and Letta to the waterfalls.
 We had a great time!
 What a peaceful and scenic hike.
 Very fun and relaxing.”